International and Domestic Travel Courses

 - Pay the required deposit for the specific travel course prior to registration.

 Deposit and Registration

-Once you have completed your application form, make the required non-refundable deposit with the Business Office so that you can register for the course during your specified registration time.
+Once you have completed your application form, make the required non-refundable deposit with the Business Office.
 If you think you may need a loan to assist you in covering the cost of the travel course, please consult with the Office of Financial Assistance or the loan will likely not be processed in time for registration.
 All students will have a "deposit hold" until the deposit has been paid.
 This hold is released once the deposit has been paid.
 Consult the information posted below for the correct amount.